strategineer/personal-website/content/blog/2025-08-23/index.md

 Either way, he is being punished just like Prometheus all the same.

-Both the detective Gesicht and North #2 (another of the seven legendary robots) are plagued by persistent dreams.
+Both the detective Gesicht and North No. 2 (another of the seven legendary robots) are plagued by persistent dreams.
 Robots don't kill humans and robots don't have dreams in the world of Pluto.
-Gesicht and North #2 seem to both be exceptions to this rule, at least with respect to their dreams.
+Gesicht and North No. 2 seem to both be exceptions to this rule, at least with respect to their dreams.

 Perhaps, the "fire" that Brau1589 took from humans and then gave to the rest of the robots was not the human capacity to kill but rather the human capacity to feel, and to dream.